StillNotWorking/LMS-helper-script/lms2ram/README.md

 ---------------------------------------------------------------

 <sup>1</sup> v0.0.2 now have a delay on exit before it start writing back to storage disk.
 This is an attempt to avoid corrupting the file system if the exit signal is sent due to power failure.
-  v0.0.3 changed what exit signal it listen for v0.0.4 addet `-r` parameter where nothing is written back to storage when program exit
+  v0.0.3 changed which exit signals program listen for v0.0.4 added `-r` parameter where nothing is written back to storage when program exit

 *Developed and tested on RPi5 8GB, RPi-OS Lite 64-bit*